DavidJDallas/Computer-Architecture/0:Introduction/Notes.md

 Serial: One bit is transmitted at a time.
 Parallel: Several bits are transmitted simultaneously.
 Usually implemented using several parallel wires.

 Working with Harvard MA.
 Harvard MA seperates instruction memory from data memory.
+In Von Neumann architecture there is one memory space for both data and instructions.
+Most modern computers follow the VN architecture.
+Harvard architecture is commonly found in embedded systems, microcontrollers, and specialized applications.

 Instruction memory will store the programme and data memory will store variables.